 - One Film Stocks video/film plug-in license will allow it to run in Adobe After Effects, Adobe Premiere Pro, Apple Final Cut Pro (including FCPX), Apple Motion 5 and Avid Editing Systems, Assimilate Scratch, Black Magic Resolve, Sony Vegas and The Foundry's Nuke if installed on the same machine.

 The film names and stocks listed above are the brands and trademarks of their respective holders.
 None of the film producers listed on this page endorse or sponsor Digital Film Tools or any other content contained on this page, nor are any of the film producers affiliated with Digital Film Tools.
 All trademarks and copyrights are the exclusive property of their respective owners.

 The above software contains a 15 day fully functional trial for both photo and video/film versions.

-Please download and test the software on your machine before purchasing.
+Note: Please download and test the software on your machine before purchasing.
 Once a permanent license has been issued, your order can not be refunded.

 The software will be converted to a permanent version by purchasing a license.